 If the amicable phase fails or if the debtor questions the claim, the option of starting legal proceedings remains.

 A judicial notice must be served to the debtor by a court clerk (Receptore).
-The respondent must then answer the complaint within fifteen days but, insofar as there is no summary proceeding for default judgments, the creditor will have to prove their allegations entirely despite the debtor’s absence.
+The respondent must then answer the complaint within 15 days but, insofar as there is no summary proceeding for default judgments, the creditor will have to prove their allegations entirely despite the debtor’s absence.
 Therefore, legal representation is essential.

 Chilean courts would then typically render a judgment recognizing a right, ordering a specific performance, or allowing attachment of the debtor’s assets.
 As a general rule, damages in Chile are to be considered broadly but punitive damages cannot be awarded.